Let's look at an example

 ]

-You'll see that there are two transactions on the blockchain — one to create the book and another to update its title.
+You’ll notice that there are two transactions on the blockchain: one for creating the book and another for updating its title.

-Understanding this interaction between Rell, Chromia, the blockchain, and the state is crucial for effectively building and managing decentralized applications.
+Understanding the interaction between Rell, Chromia, the blockchain, and the state is essential for effectively building and managing decentralized applications.